genericlady/beautypin_old/notes.md

 user has deals through purchased_deals user.deals.expired

+# Features to Build
+* normal user to make appointment with employee
+* be able to purchase deals

 # My wants
+salon.user should be salon.owner
 a user should be able to make an appointment with an employee from a beauty place show page.